a walking tour by Carol Mendel

 ferried passengers across San Francisco Bay from 1898 to 1958.
 The lovely Medea

 was built in 1904 for a wealthy Englishman who used her to go hunting for grouse and deer.
-Other ships include a Soviet era attack submarine and the H.M.S.
-Surprise
+Other ships include the San Salvador

 , the ship used in the film Master and Commander: The Far Side of the World

 When you have finished visiting the Maritime Museum, you need to decide how you want to return to your starting point.
 One way, of course, is to return by the way you came, perhaps stopping on the way to take one of the bay cruises.

 An alternative is to return by using the San Diego Trolley

 , which runs every 30 minutes during the day.
 (To confirm the schedule, or to check for holiday hours, visit www.sdmts.com